-Acceptance and Commitment Therapy: Eight-day Skills Intensive Both Parts
+Acceptance and Commitment Therapy: Six-day Skills Intensive Both Parts

 All workshops are held on (Thu-Fri):